Speak to one of our Camping & Outdoor experts. Call us on 02 888 10 333 or chat with us Mon - Fri 9 am to 5:30 pm AEDT.

 So, Amp hours is the total number of Amps drawn for the number of hours that you need to draw that electricity.

-This means that the amount of solar power you need (or number of solar panels to get) is determined by the total number of charge that you have to return to your auxiliary batteries during daytime hours every day.
+This means that the amount of solar power you need (or the number of solar panels to get) is determined by the total number of charges that you have to return to your auxiliary batteries during daytime hours every day.
+For larger, power-hungry camping setups or off-grid caravans, 300Ah lithium batteries provide extended energy storage, allowing you to run more devices comfortably through the night.

 So again, what solar panel wattage do I need for camping?